 We collect information about you for two reasons.
 Firstly - to process your application, and secondly to provide you with the best possible service.
 We will never collect information about you without your explicit consent.

 You are entitled, under the Data Protection Act, to see a copy of any information we hold about you.
 We are happy to supply such information to you upon written request.
-A fee of £10 is payable for this information.

 If you find any inaccuracies in the data we hold about you, we will delete or correct the error promptly.